kaanaksit/odak/docs/odak/learn/perception/radially_varying_blur.md

 `odak.learn.perception.RadiallyVaryingBlur()`

 The `RadiallyVaryingBlur` class provides a way to apply a radially varying blur to an image.
 Given a gaze location and information about the image and foveation, it applies a blur that will achieve the proper pooling size.
-For more information on pooling sizes, see the [`foveation`](foveation.md) module.
+The pooling size is chosen to appear the same at a range of display sizes and viewing distances, for a given `alpha` parameter value.
+For more information on how the pooling sizes are computed, please see [link coming soon]().

 The blur is accelerated by generating and sampling from MIP maps of the input image.